Erisa/erisa.uk/README.md

-# erisa.moe
+# erisa.uk
 It's a website.
-You should go to [the website](https://erisa.moe) or view the source on this repo.
+You should go to [the website](https://erisa.uk) or view the source on this repo.
 That's it.
 Thanks.

 ## Similar Repos